4neesh/DevBlog/src/posts/029_PassByReferenceValue.md

 The heap space is created when the JVM starts as a dynamic space for allocating storage of Java Objects.
 The heap space is obtained by the JVM from the operating system as a fixed space for the lifetime of the application.
 The heap space is described as <i>dynamic</i> as it allocates memory during runtime of the application.
 </p>
 <p>
 When Objects are assigned to the heap space, they are globally accessible by all threads of the application, however they are not necessarily thread-safe.
-Objects can be designed as thread safe such as in my blog <a href="https://aneesh.co.uk/creating-multi-threaded-visibility">here</a>.
+Objects can be designed to be thread safe as discussed in my blog <a href="https://aneesh.co.uk/creating-multi-threaded-visibility">here</a>.
 </p>
 The heap space is divided into two 'generations' for storage: old and new.
 The generational divide is used to determine how Objects are stored, retained and removed from the heap space at runtime.
-The heap space uses a garbage collector to mark and sweep Objects from the heap space when the young generation reaches capacity.
+The heap space uses a garbage collector to mark and sweep Objects when the young generation reaches capacity.
 You can read more about the garbage collector in my blog <a target="_blank" href="https://aneesh.co.uk/how-the-jvm-manages-memory">here</a>.
 </p>
 <p>
-The impact of the garbage collector upon the JVM performance can be significant, therefore understanding how and why Objects are managed by the heap space can be valuable to improving the efficiency of the application.<br>
+The impact of the garbage collector upon the JVM performance can be significant.
+The heap space Object management is therefore a broad area to inspect and resolve for runtime performance enhancement.<br>
-When the heap space is full, java will throw a <code>java.lang.OutOfMemoryError</code> exception which can be addressed by the garbage collector or heap space configuration.
+When the heap space is full, java will throw a <code>java.lang.OutOfMemoryError</code> exception.
 </p>

 <br>
 <h4>The stack memory</h4>
 <p>
-The stack memory contains memory for the execution of application threads.
+The stack memory contains space for the execution of application threads.
 The stack is used for temporary memory where variables are stored when methods are invoked.
 When a method is called, its memory is allocated on top of the stack in a first-in-last-out (FILO) order.
 Once the method has completed, its memory allocation is cleared from the stack.
-The diagram below represents 4 different method calls made, where the most recent method call sits at the top of the stack and is pointed to by the JVM.
+The diagram below represents 4 different method calls made, where the most recent method call sits at the top of the stack and is currently pointed to by the JVM.

 ![Stack diagram](../../src/images/029_stack.png)

 </p>
 <p>
 The stack uses static memory allocation where the compiler is able to allocate memory to the application before it has been executed.
-Once the stack has bounded the memory to locations it is able to execute the threads more efficiently with direct addressing.
+Once the stack has bounded the memory to locations, it is able to execute the threads efficiently with direct addressing.
 </p>
 <p>
 The stack will store local variables to the methods and the reference addresses of the Objects within the method.
-The references will point to the Object location with the heap space.
+The references will point to the Object location within the heap space.
 When the method is completed, the stack will remove the method from the memory along with the local variables that are referenced by the method.
 </p>
 <p>
-The stack enables fast access to the memory.
-The access pattern behind the stack for allocating and removing memory is simply a pointer to the next method or place in the stack.
-Whereas the heap is far more complex for assigning and freeing space.
+A key performance advantage of the stack over the heap space is the direct addressing of memory.
+The complexity of the heap space for storing Objects at runtime is overshadowed by the static memory addressing of the stack from before runtime.
+The stack is able to efficiently obtain and remove methods from memory unlike the heap.
-When there is not enough memory left on the stack you get <code>java.lang.StackOverflowError</code> exception.
+When there is insufficient memory on the stack, the JVM throws a <code>java.lang.StackOverflowError</code> exception.
-Stack is thread-safe as each thread has its own stack, no two threads share the same stack.
 </p>

 <br>
 <h4>Using the heap space and stack memory</h4>
 <p>
-The below code snippet will explain how the heap space and stack memory are used for an application run:
+The below code sample provides a means to explain how the heap space and stack memory coordinate together:

 ```java{numberLines:true}
 public class Sport{